from zero-waste to net-zero

 united nations

-Sustainably-managed forests are among the most powerful tools in our climate action toolbox and central to securing our net-zero carbon future.
+Sustainably-managed forests can be among the most powerful tools in our climate action toolbox.

-As stewards of the world’s most renewable resource, we take that responsibility seriously.
+As stewards of this renewable resource, we take that responsibility seriously.

-Home to some of the most robust provincial and federal regulatory frameworks in the world, Canada is also a global leader in third-party forest certification.
+Home to some of the strictest provincial and federal regulatory frameworks in the world, Canada is also a global leader in forest certification.[2][3]

-It’s that commitment to sustainability that will ensure our forests — and the sustainably sourced, renewable products they provide — will help us achieve our net-zero future.
+It’s that commitment to sustainability that will help our forests — and the sustainably sourced, renewable products they provide — play an important role in our net-zero future.

 scroll